-- Mission-wise, the CEO and investors want to reduce the environmental footprint of the factory farming industry, by competing with conventional meat producers and make more consumers cut back on animal meat consumption.
+- Mission-wise, the CEO and investors want to reduce the environmental footprint of the factory farming industry, by competing with conventional meat producers and making more consumers cut back on animal meat consumption.

 Step 2: Market Assessment

-For market assessment, we will look at external motivations that Mercy Meats seek to justify their entry decision – attractive characteristics of Brazil’s alternative protein market.
+For market assessment, we will look at external motivations that Mercy Meats seek to justify its entry decision – attractive characteristics of Brazil’s alternative protein market.